-Please note: As part of measures to ensure that the Royal Botanic Gardens Melbourne remains free of Myrtle Rust, please ensure that all specimens submitted for identification, either by mail or in person, are in sealed plastic bags.
-If you suspect that your specimen is infected with Myrtle Rust, please do not submit it to the RBG.
+Please note: As part of measures to ensure that Royal Botanic Gardens Victoria at Melbourne Gardens remains free of Myrtle Rust, please ensure that all specimens submitted for identification, either by mail or in person, are in sealed plastic bags.
+If you suspect that your specimen is infected with Myrtle Rust, please do not submit it to the Royal Botanic Gardens Victoria.
 Any suspected incursions should be reported to DPI Victoria.
 2013-05-29

-We are able to provide accurate plant and fungi identifications because Royal Botanic Gardens Melbourne is the centre for plant and fungi biodiversity research in Victoria and our staff includes a number of botanists with taxonomic expertise.
-Success in identification relies on access to the extensive botanical library and the comprehensive dried plant collection in the National Herbarium of Victoria (MEL), which is the chief repository of dried plant specimens from the state, including wild, naturalised and cultivated taxa.
+We are able to provide accurate plant and fungi identifications because Royal Botanic Gardens Victoria is the centre for plant and fungi biodiversity research in Victoria and our staff includes a number of botanists with taxonomic expertise.
+Success in identification relies on access to the extensive botanical library and the comprehensive dried plant collection held at the National Herbarium of Victoria, which is the chief repository of dried plant specimens from the state, including wild, naturalised and cultivated taxa.

 Plant Identification and Information Service

-The Identifications and Information Service is housed in the National Herbarium building, on Birdwood Avenue, near Gate F of Royal Botanic Gardens Melbourne.
+The Identifications and Information Service is housed in the National Herbarium building, on Birdwood Avenue, near Gate F of Royal Botanic Gardens Victoria.
 Go to the East door and contact reception via the phone near the door.
-The Service is open for across-the-counter service 10 am to 1 pm, Monday to Friday however it is advisable to phone the service on the day you wish to attend to ensure someone will be available.
+The Service is open for across-the-counter service 10am to 1pm, Monday to Friday, however, it is advisable to phone the service on the day you wish to attend to ensure someone will be available.
 Fees apply for this service.
 For further information please phone (03) 9252 2315.
 Outside these hours or if the Identification attendant is unavailable, specimens can be left with the receptionist at the Visitor Centre.

 The Plant Identification and Information Service provides plant identifications, with emphasis on the wild and cultivated plants of Victoria.
 Organisms that we are able to identify include vascular plants, bryophytes and macrolichens.
 There is a separate Fungi Identification Service.